...

 1. Walking in Ubud without tourists: Kelusa Rice Fields

 The Kelusa rice fields are still a truly undiscovered spot in Ubud.
 Here you will not meet any other tourists and you can take a beautiful walk through the rice fields, with a view of Mount Agung.
-Park your scooter somewhere along the path and then enjoy a lovely walk.
+Park your motorbike somewhere along the path and then enjoy a lovely walk.
 If you

 follow this Google Maps route, you’ll be hiking for about an hour, including breaks for photos.
-From the center of Ubud, you can drive by scooter to the Kelusa Rice Fields in about 25 minutes.
+From the center of Ubud, you can drive by motorbike to the Kelusa Rice Fields in about 25 minutes.

 Hiking in Ubud rice fields